eukaprotech/euka-datatables/README.md

 ```

 # Listen to Table Updates
-You can listen to all table updates by using the table level option named 'onTableUpdate' whose value is a function that receive a currentInformation object containing common EukaDatatable properties.
+You can listen to all table updates by using the table level option named 'onTableUpdate' whose value is a function that receives a currentInformation object containing common EukaDatatable updates.

 ```javascript